gawati/gawati-docs/docs/source/development/installationsystem.rst

 ##########################

-If you are looking for how to run a standard Gawati installation, please see :doc:`setup-essentials`.
+If you are looking for how to run a standard Gawati installation, please see :doc:`../setup/setup-essentials`.

 Installation definiton file
 ***************************

 The format is standard ini format.
 Section names and item names within a section must be unique.

 options
 =======